 Individual universities and courses will often have their own specific funding opportunities as well, so it’s worth contacting your chosen institution directly for more information.

-You can also check this useful scholarship database from the German Academic Exchange Service (DAAD) to help you get started.
+You can also check this from the German Academic Exchange Service (DAAD) to help you get started.

 German Academic Exchange Service (DAAD) scholarships